How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

 • Social Inclusion: Will it feel fair to all?
 Will relationships be impacted?
 How can you help folks bond around the change?

-Once you have an idea of how each stakeholder will react to the change, use your CAMPS analysis to ask better questions when you interview them.
-Interview stakeholders early-on in the change process to identify potential challenges, concerns, ideas, and solutions.
+Once you have an idea of how each stakeholder will react to the change, use your CAMPS analysis to ask more effective questions during your interviews.
+Interview stakeholders early on in the change process to identify potential challenges, concerns, ideas, and solutions.
 Ask questions like the ones below based on your analysis of the CAMPS model:

 “Hey, we have to make a change to your whole kitchen layout.
 Please get on board and let me know if you have any questions.”

-People reject change when they don't understand why it's happening.
-Instead, change masters use frameworks like the one below to make sure that everyone understands the payoff and why now is the time to act.
+People reject change when they don’t understand why it’s happening.
+Instead, effective change leaders use frameworks like the one below to make sure that everyone understands the payoff and why now is the time to act.

 Here’s the plug and play: